Weakly nonlinear dynamics of a chemically active particle near the threshold for spontaneous motion. I. Adjoint method: Perturbation scenarios

 In the above regime, the weakly nonlinear expansion is modified already at order $\epsilon$.
 Recalling that $c_0=1/r$, it follows from \eqref{c bc Pdam} that the homogeneous boundary condition \eqref{c1 bc} is replaced by the inhomogeneous boundary condition

 Otherwise, the order-$\epsilon$ problem is the same as in the canonical scenario.
 Its general solution can therefore be obtained by adding to the general homogeneous solution \eqref{homogeneous sol} a particular solution accounting for the new right-hand side in \eqref{c1 bc Pdam}.
 It is easy to see that a suitable particular solution consists of an isotropic $-1/r$ concentration field that does not generate flow.
-We therefore have
+The general solution to the order-$\epsilon$ problem is therefore \refstepcounter{equation}